-Data at Work is a major project of the University of Chicago’s Center for Data Science and Public Policy, the Department of Labor, the National Skills Coalition, and a large set of community stakeholders.
-Community building continues to be a core component of the project: anyone can get involved and contributions are very welcome.
+Data at Work was a major project of the University of Chicago’s Center for Data Science and Public Policy, the Department of Labor, the National Skills Coalition, and a large set of community stakeholders.
+Community building continues to be a core component of the project: *anyone can get involved and cont

 All code developed in support of this project is hosted on the workforce-data-initiative organization on GitHub.
 Comments, forks, and pull requests welcome.